v1bh475u/Fix8/README.md

 1. Place assembly files (`.asm`) in the `asm/` directory.

-2. Run the program:
+2. Go to the `build` directory and run the program:

     ```bash
-    ./build/Fix8
+    cd build/
+    ./Fix8
     ```

 3. Follow the menu to assemble and emulate programs.